namespace-ee/react-calendar-timeline/README.md

 What z-index value do the header and the sidebar have.
 Default `10`

 ### lineHeight
-Height of one line in the calendar in pizels.
+Height of one line in the calendar in pixels.
 Default `30`

 ### headerLabelGroupHeight
 Height of the top header line.
 Default `30`